 the number of target satellites UE needs to monitor per carrier is 2 including serving LEO satellite

-FFS: introduce UE capability for the number of target satellites the UE can monitor per carrier including serving LEO satellite, which can be up to [4 or 6].
+introduce UE capability for the number of target satellites the UE can monitor per carrier including serving LEO satellite, which can be up to [X].

+(note) A value of X will be de determined in performance requirement development phase.
+Candidate values are 4 and 6.

 Further comments: